 - 2 pounds cooked chicken, cubed or shredded

 - 2 bell peppers, stemmed, seeds removed and diced

-If you don't think you have time to make gooey, bubbly enchiladas, think again: These five-ingredient chicken enchiladas are your secret weapon for spicing up weeknight dinner.
+If you don't think you have time to make gooey, bubbly enchiladas, think again: These five-ingredient chicken enchiladas are your secret weapon for spicing up weeknight dinners the whole family will love.
 When you make a whole casserole's worth of enchiladas in advance, you've got a satisfying meal that's ready to go when you want it — or quick, easy-to-heat lunches for the rest of the week.
-Or serve them for a dinner party — they're just that good!
+You can also serve them for a dinner party — they're just that good!

 Prepare the pan and tortillas: Preheat the oven to 400 degrees F. Pour about 1/3 of the can of enchilada sauce into a 9-by-13-inch casserole pan.
 (Make sure your pan is also freezer-safe if you plan to freeze the finished dish.)
 Line the tortillas up crosswise in the pan, folded open like taco shells for easy filling.

 Fill the enchiladas: Scoop about 1/2 cup of cooked chicken into each tortilla.
 Divide the diced bell pepper evenly between the tortillas, sprinkling the pieces on top of the chicken.
 Sprinkle about 1 tablespoon shredded cheese over the bell pepper.
 Drizzle about 1 tablespoon enchilada sauce over the filling.

 Roll and bake: Starting at one end of the pan, roll the tortillas up so the seamed side of each tortilla is face-down in the pan.
 Pour the remaining enchilada sauce evenly across the top of the tortillas, then top with the remaining cheese.
 Bake for 15-20 minutes, until the cheese is melted and bubbly.
 Cool to room temperature.